The Ulnar Nerve

 - Superficial branch – Innervates the palmar surface of the medial one and a half fingers.

 The ulnar nerve is most susceptible to injury at the elbow and the wrist.
 In this section, we shall look at how damage may occur, and what the clinical sequelae of such damage may be.

 Damaged at the Elbow

-How it commonly occurs: The nerve is most vulnerable to injury at the medial epicondyle, so fracture of the medial epicondyle is the most common way of damaging the ulnar nerve
+How it commonly occurs: The nerve is most vulnerable to injury at the medial epicondyle, but it can also be compressed in the cubital tunnel.
+This is known as cubital tunnel syndrome.

 Motor functions: Flexor carpi ulnaris and medial half of flexor digitorum profundus paralysed.
 Flexion of the wrist can still occur, but is accompanied by abduction.
 The interossei are paralysed, so abduction and adduction of the fingers cannot occur.
 Movement of the little and ring fingers is greatly reduced, due to paralysis of the medial two lumbricals.